 These differences can be mainly found in the following areas:

 - Available space.
-In a digital output, space is practically limitless: an article can be as long as you want or can be made up of as many pages as you want.
+In a digital output, space is practically limitless: an article can be as long as needed or can be made up of as many pages as needed.
 A print publication is very much limited to the physical boundaries of a page as well the number of available pages in the publication.

 This means that in the print variant of the Digital article, text needs to be adjusted so that it fits the frame and the page it is in.
 Think of a long headline that needs to be shortened to fit the width of the available space on the page.